AbstractMelon/CommitDrawer/md.md

-Hello all, fruticans here!
+Hey everyone, fruticans here!

-Do you really want your socoity filled with blc propaganda?
-Do you want to be living in a world where everything is blc?
-Or would you rather live in a free, open world.
-If you join us and the fruiticans, we will make sure everyone has **EQUAL RIGHTS!** and make sure the world will be a great place.
+Do you want to live in a free Bopl society without restrictions?
+Dream of a world where openness and opportunity thrive?
+Join us, the fruticans!
+We’ll make sure everyone has **EQUAL RIGHTS!** We believe in a community where everyone can follow their passions and make a great place to live.

-From olis speech, he states that he will "crush all", do you want to be crushed? that sounds like a resieme that will cause much harm to the bopl society.
-We want freedom
+Oli said he would "crush all."
+Do you want that?
+Sounds like a regime that will hurt our Bopl society and take away the freedoms we value.
+We want a world where people are empowered and respected, not silenced.
+With the fruticans, we protect everyone’s freedoms and build a better society together.

-By supporting the fruiticans you support freedom.
-We will not restirct access or spread blc propaganda and we promise a better socity where your dreams can come true.
+By supporting the fruticans, you support freedom and fairness.
+We won’t restrict access to anything.
+Everyone should have the chance to chase their dreams without barriers.
+Our goal is to create a place where your aspirations can come true, and everyone’s potential is celebrated.

-As the fruiticans, we promise to be unbiased and hold votes for power and organise the socity to be a better world for everybody involved.
+We promise to be unbiased and hold community elections for all leadership positions.
+We know accountability matters, and we’ll use our power responsibly.
+Our decisions will reflect the needs of everyone, making sure every voice is heard.

 ### BONUSES

-We promise the following:
+Here’s what we promise:

-- Cow Games sneak peaks
+- Sneak peeks of Cow Games
-- Unbiased ruling
+- Unbiased leadership
-- A Better bopl
+- A better Bopl
-- Community based desicions
+- Community-based decisions
+- Equal opportunities for all
-- and more!
+- And more!

-### EXTRA PARAGRAPH!
+### EXTRA NEWS!

 :warning: BREAKING NEWS! :warning:
-WE JUST WATCHED OLI COMMIT VOTER FRAUD!
-HE JUST INVITED MANY BIASED VOTERS TO VOTE FOR HIM, IN DOING SO HE IS COMMITING A CRIME AND GOING AGAINST HIS OWNE SPEECH!
-DO YOU WANT A HYPOCRIT AS PRESIDENT?
+We just saw Oli commit voter fraud!
+He invited biased voters to support him, breaking his own rules!
+Do you want a hypocrite as president?

-Join the fruiticans today!
+Join the fruticans today!
+Together, we can create a fair and just society for everyone!